Hi, I’m Martin.

 Freelancing is everything from very, very small jobs, to long-term contracts with huge corporations.

-You can start freelancing by designing a website for a restaurant on your street, or building a website for your mother’s sewing group.
-Freelancing is a great way to build up your experience — not just in coding but also in working for yourself.
+You can start freelancing by designing a website for a restaurant or café on your street, or building a website for your mother’s sewing group.
+Freelancing is a great way to build up your experience—not just in coding but also in working for yourself.

 You learn how to manage other people’s expectations, deadlines and your own projects.
 These are incredibly valuable skills to have and no one can work freelance (successfully) without learning about these things along the way.
 These skills also come in very handy as a contracted worker too.

 “Programming is like art, the only way to learn is to practice; no one can paint like Van Gogh on their first try.
 So make a mess, experiment and just get stuck in with building your own projects, even if they won’t turn out perfect.”

-Although many people start off their freelancing careers working on side projects alongside a part-time job, or doing small jobs for friends or local businesses when they have the time, many people are then able to garner enough experience to go completely freelance and become what’s known as a ‘professional freelancer’.
+Many people start off their freelancing careers working on side projects alongside a part-time job, or doing small jobs for friends or local businesses when they have the time.

-It is just a question of building on your experience, growing a network of clients, getting recommendations and applying for freelance contracts with larger or more established firms.
+It’s just a question of building on your experience, growing a network of clients, getting recommendations, and applying for freelance contracts with larger or more established firms.

 Once your name is known in your field, you’ll be able to charge a higher rate, too!

 “The most enjoyable thing about being able to code is the creativity that this profession offers.
 You build marvellous things from nothing.
-You give flesh to what you are dreaming of.
-You turn your or other people ideas into fantastic applications and everybody else believes that you are an awesome magician.
+You give flesh to what you are dreaming about.
+You turn your or other people’s ideas into fantastic applications and everybody else believes that you are an awesome magician.
 Because you really are!”

 Panayotis Matsinopoulos, CF mentor